johnlarson/blu/docs/api-reference/file-conventions.rst

     :return: - If an instance of :type:`blu.Node`, the page that should be sent in the HTTP response.

-        - If an instance of :type:`blu.Node` or :type:`quart.Node`, the HTTP response that should be sent.
+        - If an instance of :type:`blu.Request`, the HTTP response that should be sent.

 __default__.py